How Long Does Prime Rib Last in the Fridge?

 Check for Mold

-With cooked prime rib, it will likely be brown already (or pink if you like it rarer), but you’ll want to check for any signs of white or green mold growing on the meat, this is a sign it’s gone bad.
+With cooked prime rib, it will likely be brown already (or pink if you like it rarer).
+Check for any signs of white or green mold growing on the meat, this is a sign it’s gone bad.

 Smell

-Just like with raw prime rib, you’ll want to take a whiff of your cooked prime rib.
-If it doesn’t smell like meat (or lacks a smell entirely), then it has gone bad or has been in the fridge so long that eating it will no longer be pleasurable.
+Just like with raw prime rib, you’ll want to take a whiff of your leftovers.
+If it doesn’t smell like meat (or lacks a smell entirely), then it has gone bad, or has been in the fridge so long that eating it will no longer be pleasurable.
 It’s best to toss it out.

 Related >> How Much Prime Rib Per Person?